 A file storage uses a driver to connect to a given storage system.
 It is defined by a path pointing into that storage system.
 There can be several storages using the same driver and pointing to different "directories".
 The storage configuration depends on the driver it uses.

-Thanks to the storage and its driver, the user is able to browse files from within the TYPO3 CMS backend as if they were stored locally.
+Thanks to the storage and its driver, the user is able to browse files from within the TYPO3 backend as if they were stored locally.

 - File mounts

 As discussed before, a file mount is the element which is used to actually give access to users to some directories.
 A file mount is always related to a storage.

 New in version 11.3: Starting with TYPO3 v11.3 it is possible to create a new filemount via the context menu of the folder.

 To create a new filemount go to the module File > Filelist and create the folder for the mount if it didn't exist yet.
 Then open the context menu on that folder and choose New Filemount, then give the new filemount a name.
 The entry point is already set.

 It is also possible to create a filemount manually in the List